-- 1. To explain the fundamental concepts of advanced algebra - 2.
-To explain their role in modern mathematics and applied contexts. - 3.
+- 1. To explain the fundamental concepts of advanced algebra and their role in modern mathematics and applied contexts. - 2.
+To describe the fundamental concepts of Eigen values and Eigen vectors by using Power method. - 3.
 To apply the fundamental concepts in their respective engineering fields - 4.
 To visualize linear transformations as matrix form - 5.
 To recognize the underlying theory of vector spaces over a field and inner product spaces over real or complex numbers - 6.
-To articulate the importance of Linear Algebra and its applications in branches of Mathematics
+To articulate the importance of Linear Algebra and its applications in branches of Mathematics.